play2io/localnotify/README.md

 				name: "hearts",
 				action: "Accept All",
 				title: "Received Gifts: Hearts",
-				body: "You have received " + heartCount + " Hearts from friends in " + gameName + "!",
+				text: "You have received " + heartCount + " Hearts from friends in " + gameName + "!",
 				number: heartCount
 			});